mbaumer/us_hep_funding/docs/_states/NH.md

 <a name="NH-02"></a>
 [Back to top](#top)
 ## NH-02 -- Rep. Ann Kuster (D)
+### Committees
+Ann Kuster is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $915,000.00 in SC HEP grants.